Intel Extreme Masters: History

 The Intel Extreme Masters are a product of the ESL.
-In 2006, when the Intel sponsored European tournament saw room for expansion outside of Europe, especially in North American markets, Intel provided funds for a worldwide tournament, billing it as the Intel Extreme Masters.
+The first tournament was hosted at Games Convention 2006 under the name "Core 2 Extreme Masters".
+After the Intel sponsored European tournament saw room for expansion outside of Europe, especially in North American markets, Intel provided funds for a worldwide tournament, billing it as the Intel Extreme Masters.
 In 2007, when established, the IEM established a format of many smaller qualifying events, leading up to a large final event that is held at CeBIT.
 All of the Grand Finals have been held at CeBIT.
 Starting in 2008, the Tournament was billed as being worldwide, boasting participants from Europe, North America, and Asia.
 Although Counterstrike 1.6 was the only game offered in the first season, the variety of games has increased greatly, to the four that were offered during Season 5.
 World of Warcraft was offered during Season 4, but was dropped for Season 5.
-The Season 5 Finals will be held at CeBIT and will included a prize pool.
+The Season 5 Finals was held at CeBIT 2011 and included a prize pool.